UUDigitalHumanitieslab/sastadev/Documentation/alpinoparser.rst

 * **Adverbs**: Words that are traditionally classified as adverbs are either adjectives or (*adj*) or adverbs (*bw*) in Alpino.
 The main rule is that an adverb that is also an adjective is treated as an *adj*, other adverbs are treated as *bw*.
 Adverbial pronouns (*ervan*, *hierover*, etc) are also considered adverbs, and treated as  single word in the grammar (and not as two words which happen to be written together).
 There is no special property for R-words.
 R-words can function as an adverb or as pronoun.
 R-words are always treated as pronouns (*vnw*).

-Not all these characteristics are due to Alpino.
+As stated before, not all these characteristics are due to Alpino.
 Alpino itself often yields slightly different structures, but the Alpino-structures are adapted to conform to the conventions agreed upon in the consortia that created the Spoken Dutch Corpus and the Lassy treebanks.
 Alpino syntactic structures have often kept information about the original Alpino structure.
 For example, in Alpino structures,  single word phrases do have a phrasal node in the structure.
 The category of this node is indicated in the structures in the attribute *lcat*.
-For other examples of Alpino propertie in the syntactic structures, see :ref:`Alpinoproperties`.
+For other examples of Alpino properties in the syntactic structures, see :ref:`Alpinoproperties`.

 Grammatical Properties
 ----------------------